publiclab/mapknitter/anonymity.md

 ---

-Thank you for reading this and helping us make these tools better as a community.
+Thanks for reading this and helping us make these tools better as a community.
 Check out [these issues](https://github.com/publiclab/mapknitter/issues?page=1&q=is%3Aissue+anonymous&utf8=%E2%9C%93) if you want to participate in the amelioration of this feature and please edit this document and make a pull request if you've noticed anything relevant that should be added.

 Happy coding! :+1: :smile: